 Licensing Artwork: Key Issues

 There's no great mystery to royalties—you've created a piece art (writing, painting, music, etc.) that someone else wants to sell, so you should naturally get a share of the profits.
-But if you're not careful or you don't do your homework, the rate you receive could be less than favorable or you could be giving up more rights than you think.
+But make sure the rate you receive isn't less than favorable or you could be giving up more rights than you think.

 The Bare Minimum